matt123miller/dnd-journal/game-1/game-1.md

 Nosirrah stayed silent as he looked Orion in the eyes, resuming Liana's pacing with his shield raised before him.
 His extensive training with his fathers master-at-arms was whirling through his mind. _Street rat, by the look of him.
 No formal training.
 Easy._ His confidence earned from years of half hearted practice in the yard with his household guard held him steady.
 As Nosirrah focused on his assailant before him, his vision narrowed until everything outside of this Half-Orc, his sword and their fight became a blur in his periphery.

 Somewhere in this blur he saw a flicker of movement and yellow before the suprise of flame and heat.
 The Dwarf had finally thrown his spell.
 The ball hit him square in the chest and fire washed over him, his toros wreathed in flame for a moment before it disipated.
-Rair singed, skin and clothing burnt, Nosirrah was bought crashing back to Eberron as Orion capitalised on the opportunity and ran forward, barelling into the raised shield and raining blows over the top.
+Hair singed, skin and clothing burnt, Nosirrah was bought crashing back to Eberron as Orion capitalised on the opportunity and ran forward, barelling into the raised shield and raining blows over the top.

 Nosirrah barely managed to defend himself, meeting most blows with his sword.
 The repeated impacts shot up his arm before Orion's superior strength won through and his short sword came crunching down through Nosirrah's weakening guard to cut at his shoulder.
 Leaving a deep gash in his clothing, the leather and chain beneath took the bladed edge off the strike.
 But the hammer blow remained and smashed into muscle.

 Mialee had come running out into the walkway, drawing upon the well of power within her to strike at her opposing mage.
 Twisting tendrils of power in the air, she flicked 3 beads of blue energy that arced around the brawling fighters and into the Dwarf.
+One flew too close to the window during it's journey, leaving a deep gouge melted into the glass and burning through to the outside.
+Cold wind began to squeel into the carriage.
 Moments before impact they each expanded into the size of a fist and slammed into his head and torso, knocking him off his perch and onto the floor.

 Liana, who had retreated into the adjacent booth, took the opportunity to scramble over the divide and jumped down onto the Dwarf.
 They grappled on the floor, amongst the sleeping bodies of the Silver Flame.
 They still lay unmoving, sacks over their heads, even next to the rolling tangle of Liana and the mage.
 The greater weight of the Dwarf was nullified by the shock of Mialee's spell and Liana writhed on top of him, trying to bring her dagger to bear.
-As they brawled the Dwarf brought a hand up and wrapped it round Liana's throat, crushing his fingers inwards and denying air and vital blood to her brain.
-Liana desperately clawed at the hand before swinging her dagger round and burying it through the Dwarf's arm, the blade sliding between bone and muscle to stick out the other side.
+Face to face, they shared ragged breaths.
+Liana, oddly detached from her struggle, now noticed the smell of disturbed earth and decay.
+His arms and neck, presumably the torso to, were covered in odd grey tattoos that made her stomach roil.
+As they brawled the Dwarf snaked his hand up an arm and shoulder, crushing Liana's throat, denying air and vital blood to her brain.
+Her vision quickly blurring, she still could've sworn the tattoos were moving, pulsing, as she desperately clawed at the hand.
+Without thinking, Liana reached to her belt, pulling a second dagger from a sheath and swung it round wildly, burying it through the Dwarf's arm, the blade sliding between bone and muscle to stick out the other side.

 He screamed then, an animalistic shriek of pain.
 Some innate power instantly flowed through his body.
 Electricity flashed over his skin, mirrored outside the carriage as the train flew along the conductor stones, energy flying over the engine.
 Liana was thrown back off the Dwarf, the electricity clenching her hands to fists, the dagger held firm in her hand as she landed crumpled on the floor.
 The Dwarf crawled away under the chairs to another booth, cradling his bloodied wrist.

 Nossirah, recovered from Orions sword strikes, was engaged in frantic attack and parries with the Half-Orc.
 Neither were comfortable fighting the other, their two worlds colliding with every swipe and block.
 The raw strength and violence of Orion's street fighting skills against Nosirrah's more refined technique, taught at length with practice swords and repeated drills.
 Nosirrah's shield was beginning to turn the tide however.
 With his shield arm offering a strong defense, his sword arm was free to attack as he saw fit and Nosirrah's greater discipline, even without the years of life or death scrapping like his opponent, was beginning to wear Orion down.